John R. Terry

-John R. Terry FMedSci is a British mathematician, currently an Interdisciplinary Professorial Fellow and EPSRC Established Career Fellow at the University of Birmingham, where he is Director of the Centre for Systems Modelling and Quantitative Biomedicine.
+John R. Terry FMedSci is a British mathematician, currently Professor of Digital Health Innovation and EPSRC Established Career Fellow at the University of Plymouth, and previously Director of the Centre for Systems Modelling and Quantitative Biomedicine at the University of Birmingham.
 He was previously Director of the EPSRC Centre for Predictive Modelling in Healthcare, a £2M initiative funded by the EPSRC.
 He is well known for the development and application of mathematical techniques in biology and medicine, notably epilepsy and neuroendocrinology.
 He is a member of the ILAE task force on Network Diseases, as well as previously being a member of the Scientific Advisory Committee of Epilepsy Research UK (2018-2023).
 He currently serves as Theme Lead for Enabling Technologies of the newly established Epilepsy Research Institute.
-According to Gateway to Research he has received approaching £13M in research funding, a substantial amount for a mathematician.
+According to Gateway to Research he has received approaching £18M in UKRI research funding, a substantial amount for a mathematician.
 His research has been recognized internationally, most recently by the University of Melbourne through a Miegunyah Fellowship.